AbhishekRP2002/icebreaker-ai/notes.md

     •	LinkedIn API Limitations: Manage rate limits and potential scraping restrictions.
     •	Avoiding Over-Personalization: Maintain professionalism without being overly intrusive.

 #### Solution Approach:

+1. input from the user --> cv pdf, desired job title ( optional - if not provided the agent will identify a pool of best suited job titles corresponding to the candidate resume ), target company type (optional, if not provided no preference, serve what u get from the web) --> start ups or mnc or t-1 vc firm backed companies like yc companies, accel, sequoia
+2. Parse the pdf, use structured parsing (maybe llamaparse ? or docling ?? dk, will decide) and store the candidate info in a db with fixed attributes
-1. identify the job roles for which you're a top applicant
+3. identify the job titles / job roles for which candidate is a top applicant ( max 3 )
-2. fetch 5 HR contacts and 5 contacts with senior designation corresponding to the applicant job role
+4. fetch 5 HR contacts and 5 contacts with senior designation corresponding to the applicant job role
-3. fetch relevant company initiatives, events or news in correspondence to the applicant's profile
+5. fetch relevant company initiatives, events or news in correspondence to the applicant's profile
-4. generate persoanlized outreach emails
+6. generate persoanlized outreach emails
+7. serve the system as a cli tool ?
+   * why not an API ?
+     * API gateway timeout error chance.
+     * bad user experience, until the response is generated completely, user is in a waiting state
+     * request-response model are atomic in nature -->
+       * can send partial response as well by handling esceptions efficiently but not reliable

 - user input :
   - user portfolio / resume